Everything you need to know about augmented reality for mobile marketing

 How augmented reality works

-As examples such as Pokemon GO, Instagram and Snapchat show, it is common for users to access augmented reality in 2020.
 AR simply identifies markers (such as a user’s face) and layers what the camera has captured with the digital assets that should be displayed.
+If you’re thinking, “But how?” there are tools to help you create great AR experiences for both iOS and Android audiences.

 ARKit is Apple’s augmented reality development platform that shows content in front of or behind users using People Occlusion.
 It can track up to three faces at a time, enabling augmented reality experiences that are collaborative.
 Apple also offers tools such as Reality Composer and AR Quick Look to create augmented reality experiences.
 To learn more about ARKit, visit Apple’s page dedicated to augmented reality.